BigBadE/JavaSkript/parser/README.md

 ### Numbers

-Numbers will be, by default, 64 bit in floating-point context (Java's doubles)
+Numbers will be, by default, 64 bit in floating-point context (Java's doubles).
+The reasoning behind this choice is to support vanilla scripts as much as possible, and almost completely remove overflows as a possible problem.

 (JS) Other types of numbers can be used by adding the appropriate type symbol(s) after it.
 All number types are signed and two's compliment